Check back often for announcements about upcoming events.

 Fellowship Hall

-For more information or to express your interest in joining the group, please contact Kathy Dickason, katsam1964@gmail.com.
+For more information or to express interest in joining the group, please contact Kathy Dickason, katsam1964@gmail.com.

 Thursdays, 6P,